Environment-and-Seniors-Health-Emory/Getting_started/HPC_cluster_GUI_Jupyter_Guide.md

 `ssh -L 8999:localhost:8999 username@clogin01.sph.emory.edu`

+It could be other 4-digit numbers too, eg 8111,8222,8333, 6820 (except 8888).
+Just make sure that you are using the same 4-digit numbers througout.

 >Note: You should have already finished the onboard process of the HPC by resetting passowrd.

 ### 3. Download Miniconda